is anyone here?

 Did I understand the Swirski and Dodgson paper mentioned in previous threads correctly that no user calibration is required?
 Is there anything else I need to consider when setting up PupilCapture for the single camera setup?
 For the single camera setup, are there any other tips or important papers I should have read somewhere?
 I understand that contralateral eye movement may not be captured robustly.
 Thank you. π

-Hi @user-736bf7 π.
+Hi @user-e91538 π.
 Go ahead and use the eye tracker like you would with both eye cameras, i.e. set the camera to get good pupil detection, fit the model, and do a calibration choreography, as per the getting started guide: https://docs.pupil-labs.com/core/#_3-check-pupil-detection

 The system will default to a monocular calibration if only one eye camera is connected.

-, the camera displays the eye clearly.
+Hi, I'm trying to write a simple c++ script to open the camera and capture some images using the Core.
+I can open the camera and get images using the Pupil Labs version of libuvc, however it seems like the IR emitters are not turning on.
+When I run Pupil Capture , or use guvcview, the camera displays the eye clearly.
 Through some testing, it appears that with my code the IREDs aren't turning on.
 I tried looking through the Pupil documentation, but I couldn't find anything about controlling the IREDs.
 This problem exists on both my VM running Ubuntu 22.04.2 and the current Rasbian release on a Pi 4.
 Any help is appreciated.
 This may also pertain to the software-dev channel, so I can move it if needs be.
 I have some images of the camera outputs in each situation if that would be helpful.

 Hi @user-1ba94f.
 The cameras are UVC compliant, and the IR illuminators receive power when connected to USB.
 It sounds like you might need to adjust the brightness setting in UVC settings, which is exposed in libuvc.